 Queensland Children's Tumour Bank

-One in 100 Australian children are born with Congenital Heart Disease (CHD).
+One in 100 Australian children are born with a Congenital Heart Disease (CHD).

-More than 30,000 children are living with the condition.
-Of these children, more than 80% will require open-heart surgery.
+More than 30,000 children living with the condition.
+Of these children, more than 80 per cent will require open-heart surgery.

 Community support also contributes to the coordination and management of clinical trials and other research projects conducted by the cardiac team at Queensland Children’s Hospital.
 This program of clinical research will allow children suffering from congenital heart disease and other serious heart conditions the opportunity to access innovative treatments and surgical techniques to improve their health outcomes and quality of life.

-Sepsis is the most common cause of death in infants and children worldwide with over one million children suffering from sepsis every year globally.
+Sepsis is the most common cause of death in infants and children worldwide with over 1M children suffering from sepsis every year globally.
 In Australia, it has been estimated that sepsis accounts for 5000 deaths every year and affects over 500 children in Queensland alone.

 For the very first time, there are now more adults than children with cystic fibrosis, due to increased survival thanks to ground-breaking research.
 While research has led to better treatment, better quality of life, and even longer lives for kids with respiratory illnesses, there is still much to be discovered - there is still no cure for cystic fibrosis.

 The Children’s Hospital Foundation funds research aiming to improve health outcomes for Aboriginal and Torres Strait Islander children and youths, with a focus on social and emotional wellbeing, management of burns injuries and treatment of chronic respiratory conditions.

 The average mortality rates for Aboriginal and Torres Strait Islander children and youths are two to three times those of non-Aboriginal and Torres Strait Islander people.
 Through your support, we can continue to make significant inroads to “close the gap” in the health status and life expectancy for these children.